Anime Squadron guide

 Rebirth

-Public guides report Rebirth as a high-value roll.
-Confirm how it changes your current update route before locking it in.
+Read how Rebirth changes your current run before locking it in.

 Reroll rules